ncredinburgh/JavaForSmallTeams/style/50_prefer_composition.md

 But, again, this solution would be less flexible.

 With the composition based version we can decorate any `Processor`.
-With the inheritance version we would need to re-implement the decorator for each concrete type to which we wished to add the upper case behaviour.
+With the inheritance version we would need to re-implement the decorator for each concrete type to which we wished to add the upper case behavior.

 Many common OO patterns rely on the combination of Composition and interface inheritance.